RobertYCXu/PatatapClone/README.md

 # Patatap Clone

-A clone of the portable animation and sound kit.
+A clone of the portable animation and sound kit Patatap.com.
 Press keys on your keyboard and watch beautiful animations display on screen with correspoinding sounds.

 Enjoy!